bk-one/clib-briefing/README.md

 # The Comic Book Library Project - Design Briefing

 The Comic Book Library Project aims to create a modern interface to display comic book information.
 It is an open source and community based projects at a very early stage.
-This call for design repositroy aims to get design varations to create a working prototype.
+This call for design repository aims to get design varations to create a working prototype.

 ## Background and Goal